Business Continuity Management

 Business Continuity Management System

-GC has established the Business Continuity Management Policy in line with the ISO 45001, the ISO 22301 (Business Continuity Management System: BCMS) and GC Management System (GCMS) in order to create continuity and maximum efficiency in GC's business operations according to Business Continuity Management System Standard (BCMs Standard).
+GC has integrated its Business Continuity Management System by adopting the ISO 45001 Occupational Health and Safety Management System, the ISO 22301 Business Continuity Management System (BCMS), and the GC Management System (GCMS) as guidelines for managing emergencies and crises.
+This ensures continuity and maximum efficiency in the Company's business operations in accordance with the Business Continuity Management System Standard (BCMS Standard).

 In the case where an emergency occurs, an Emergency Manager (EM) will be assigned to assess the situation prior establishing the management approach, which can be divided into three levels of emergency as follows.